Last Updated on April 19, 2021

 Here’s everything you need to know about Haiti’s reopening for tourism.

 Honduras reopened its borders for international visitors on August 17.
 Commercial flights have resumed in its airports and visitors from all countries are welcome to visit.
-However, there are certain requirements that visitors must fulfil before they can enter.
+However, there are certain requirements that visitors must fulfill before they can enter.
 These include presenting a negative Covid test, which was taken 72 hours prior to arrival.
 Rapid test or PCR test will be accepted.

 Read all about the entry restrictions of Honduras reopening for tourism.